Génie industriel - Rubrique Formation - 2022

 Part I

-Students will learn about data preparation methods for machine learning, knowledge engineering and text mining, and how to integrate them into data science projects.
+Students will learn about data preparation methods for machine learning, and how to integrate them into data science projects.

 Students will know how to manage their data, sort it, and organize it efficiently.
 They will be able to present relevant visualizations of their data and results.
 They will have acquired the behavior of a responsible and ethical data engineer.